CHILD BENEFIT 16-19: It is a question sent to us by many parents and childcare workers. They want to know 'does child

 Benefit payments will stop at the end of February, 31st of May, 31st of August, or the 30th of November.
 As a rule it is whichever date comes first after your child leaves approved education or training.

 You may be eligible to get a 'Child Benefit extension' for up to 20 weeks.
-But, only if your child leaves approved education or training and either registers with their local careers service or signs up to join the armed forces.
+But, this only applies if your child leaves approved education or training.
+To qualify they must then either register with a local careers service or sign up to join the armed forces.

 To qualify for the 16 year old benefits extension your child must:

 Note: You can now apply for Child Benefit extension CH299 online at the government website.

 You need to have entitlement to claim Child Benefit immediately before your child left the approved education or training.
 You must also apply for it within three months of them leaving.
 You can report your child's career plans or changes by phone or post.